 Sacramento Dentistry accepts payments via Care Credit, a recognized nationwide provider of credit for medical procedures.
 You can get more information in our Sacramento dental office or via our financing section of our website.

 Most dental insurance policies have some type of orthodontics coverage.
 Since Invisalign is a recognized treatment for orthodontic procedures, your insurance will likely cover at least part of the cost.
-Dr. Steele's Sacramento dental office can provide you with specifics regarding your insurance policy coverage, or you can talk with your dental insurance provider.
+Sacramento Dentistry Group can provide you with specifics regarding your insurance policy coverage, or you can talk with your dental insurance provider.

 Invisalign costs are basically similar to the expense of traditional braces.
 While the range for treatment is from $3500 to $8000, the average Invisalign program costs about $5000.
 Obviously, the length of your treatment plan and the type of malocclusion determines the actual costs.
 Many dental insurance companies now cover Invisalign in total or in part.
 Talk with our Sacramento dental office to get specific information about what your treatment would require.

 Invisalign places pressure on individual teeth to cure malocclusions.
 Bridgework joins specific teeth together, which defeats the purpose of Invisalign.
-In some cases, it is possible to combine the two, but this can only be determined after consulting with Dr. Steele in our Sacramento dental office.
+In some cases, it is possible to combine the two, but this can only be determined after consulting with the dentists at Sacramento Dentistry Group.

 Since 1998, the FDA has classified our dental products as medical devices, approved for use with the general public.

 Absolutely not.
 BPA was commonly used in plastics up to the last decade, when concerns arose about its effect on human endocrine systems.
 Invisalign products and our Vivera Retainers contain no Bisphenol-A or phthalate plasticizers.
 All of our products are made with medical-grade, high molecular weight, polyurethane resins.
 Tests show that they are biocompatible and pass all thresholds for human wear in the mouth.
-Feel free to consult with Dr. Steele or your medical health professional if you have any concerns.
+Feel free to consult with our Sacramento Dentists or your medical health professional if you have any concerns.

 Yes, leftover foods in your mouth, such as pasta sauces or dark berry fruit, can stain the aligners.
 This is one more reason why it is very important to brush your teeth after every meal and before reinstalling your aligners.